mholodniuk/project-template/README.md

 ```

-Build:
+## Build using CMake
 ```
 mkdir build
 cd build
 cmake ..
 ```
-if all goes well, you can
+if all goes well, you can:
 ```
 make
 ./Example